 Biofilms responded the same to all carbon sources (glucose, arabinose, cellobiose).
 Although arabinose has been used as a less labile form of carbon in some studies (e.g., Newbold et al. 2006), our results show that it is just as bioavailable as glucose in this study system.
 Similarly, we used cellobiose as a breakdown product of cellulose that we predicted would be less bioavailable than glucose or arabinose, yet it was equally bioavailable as glucose.
 It is unclear if arabinose and cellobiose bioavailability is equally high as glucose in most streams or if it was high in this stream because of the systemic dominance of recalcitrant carbon and/or the presence of N and P in the NDS agars.

 Interestingly, although we measured distinct differences in the DOM pool and microbial use of different carbon and nitrogen sources, none of those metrics were directly related to the NDS response to added carbon.
 The only relationship we found was a positive response to CBOM and FBOM, and although this relationship is sensible, it is very weak and probably driven by the fall NDS response to significantly higher CBOM stocks.
-The lack of a relationship with nearly all of the environmental data collected despite the NDS response being consistent with the spatio-temporal patterns of DOM quality and EEA may reflect a significant difference in the carbon sources we used for the NDS.
+The lack of a relationship with nearly all of the environmental data collected, despite the NDS response being consistent with the spatio-temporal patterns of DOM quality and EEA, may reflect a significant difference in the carbon sources we used for the NDS.
 We used very simple carbon sources with respect to the sources in the overall bulk DOM pool, so the biofilm response to these highly labile sources could be different than the EEA response to the environmental DOM pool the biofilms were exposed to during incubation.
 The NDS could also have exerted high selection pressure for a particular subset of microbes that responded differently than the natural community as a whole.
 Alternatively, the fact that the NDS had added N and P that was unavailable to the environmental biofilms could have induced a different response to the carbon amendments.
-Despite not being able to link DOM characteristics or EEA metrics in a linear relationship with the NDS response, the NDS response was still consistent with those metrics suggesting this can be a good tool to explore patterns of carbon use streams.
+Despite not being able to link DOM characteristics or EEA metrics in a linear relationship with the NDS response, the NDS response was still consistent with those metrics suggesting this can be a good tool to explore patterns of carbon use in streams.
 Overall, these results suggest that spatio-temporal variation in biofilm carbon use patterns are related primarily to seasonal changes in the DOM pool and secondarily to reach scale patterns such as stream burial.
 Differential carbon use in an urban stream continuum can have consequences for biogeochemical cycling of other nutrients and for downstream export of DOM and nutrients.

 Acknowledgements